-- The combined four sites' YECs (Boynton Beach, Lake Worth, Riviera Beach, and West Palm Beach) provided structured program services, namely education, employment, and life skills to 2,424 county youth.
-This count is not unduplicated, for instance, a youth may participate in more than one program over the course of their involvement with the YEC. - 2.
-The combined four program sites' YECs provided unstructured program services, namely recreational and site resources (e.g., computer lab, open gym), to 14,416 county youth (not unduplicated). - 3.
-Total county youth served by the YECs from February, 2007 through February 2008 was 16,840. - 4.
-Each of the three active teen/youth councils (Lake Worth, Riviera Beach, and West Palm Beach) increased their self-determination skills (specifically, level of psychological
+- The four sites' YECs (Boynton Beach, Lake Worth, Riviera Beach, and West Palm Beach) provided structured program services, namely education, employment, and life skills to 2,424 county youth.
+This count is not unduplicated, for instance, a youth may participate in more than one program over the course of their involvement with the YEC. - The four program sites' YECs provided unstructured program services, namely recreational and site resources (e.g., computer lab, open gym), to 14,416 youth (not unduplicated). - Total youth served by the YECs from February 2007 through February 2008 was 16,840.

-- empowerment and goal setting/problem solving skills) through involvement in leadership activities related to the governance of the YECs. - 5.
-A reduction in the actual county-level rates of violent crime (murder, rape, and assault) compared to the "projected" levels (absent the program) during the project's first year of operations. - 6.
-These crime "reductions" (actual versus projected) during the project's first year of operations resulted in an estimated economic impact of \$4,377,730 in the four cities with the Youth Violence Prevention Project.
-The actual number of violent crimes reported to law enforcement in the four program sites for 2007 is lower than the rate "projected" for 2007 based on multi-year trends in the crime data. - 7.
-County-wide violent crime reductions resulted in an estimated \$14,657,702 economic impact during the first year of the Youth Violence Prevention Project's operation reflecting the county-wide impact of the law enforcement and courts components of the program.
+- Each of the three active youth councils (Lake Worth, Riviera Beach, and West Palm Beach) increased their self-determination skills (specifically, level of psychological empowerment and goal setting/problem solving skills) through involvement in leadership activities related to the governance of the YECs. - A reduction in the actual county-level rates of violent crime (murder, rape, robbery, and assault) compared to the "projected" levels (absent the program) during the project's first year of operations. - These crime "reductions" (actual versus projected) during the project's first year of operations resulted in an estimated economic impact of \$4,377,730 in the four cities with the YVPP.
+The actual number of violent crimes reported to law enforcement in the four program sites for 2007 is lower than the rate "projected" for 2007 based on multi-year trends in the crime data. - County-wide violent crime reductions resulted in an estimated \$14,657,702 economic impact during the first year of the YVPP reflecting the county-wide impact of the law enforcement and courts components of the program.

-Beyond these reported declines in the actual violent crime compared to the "projected" violent crime and their estimated economic impact, are the prospects associated with future investment.
-Palm Beach County, through its Youth Violence Prevention Project efforts, can be seen as having invested in services and activities for its youth, young adults, and adults that can contribute to their educational success, improved self-concept, elevated plans for the future, and likelihood of non-criminal involvement.
-In fact, if consideration is given to the arrest histories of youth involved in structured programs within the Youth Empowerment Centers and the young adults and adults involved in the Juvenile Service Center, positive results are revealed.
-Specifically, for a sample of 44 individuals with arrest histories, 32 or 73% were arrested prior to their program involvement but not during or after their involvement.
-Eight or 18% were arrested before their program involvement and after, but not during their involvement and only two or four percent were arrested before, during, and after program involvement.
+Beyond these reported declines in the actual violent crime compared to the "projected' violent crime and their estimated economic impact, are the prospects associated with future investment.
+Palm Beach County, through its YVPP, can be seen as having invested in services and activities for its youth, young adults, and adults that can contribute to their educational success, improved self-concept, elevated plans for the future, and likelihood of non-criminal involvement.
+In fact, if consideration is given to the arrest histories of youth involved in structured programs within the YECs and the young adults and adults involved in the JSC, positive results are revealed.
+Specifically, for a sample of 18 individuals with arrest histories, 10 were arrested prior to their program involvement but not subsequent to their involvement.
 These findings suggest that the majority of the youth, young adults, and adults who are participating in the various program services may be experiencing a potential "turning point" in their previous criminal behavior.
-As a result, many of the Year One program findings regarding services delivered, declines in actual violent crimes based on projections from recent crime trends, and
+As a result, many of the year one program findings regarding services delivered, declines in actual violent crimes based on projections from recent crime trends, and associated economic impact may, in fact, be only a part of the program's longer term success.